carpentries/instructor-training/_episodes/11-practice-teaching.md

 how people learn and how to create a positive classroom environment, covering two of our primary goals in helping you become a certified Carpentries instructor.
-Now our focus will shift to developing additional teaching skills that you can use in a Carpentries workshop setting, starting with the process "lesson study", or teaching observation and feedback.
+Now our focus will shift to developing additional teaching skills that you can use in a Carpentries workshop setting, starting with the process of "lesson study", or teaching observation and feedback.

 ## Lesson Study: Applying a Growth Mindset to Teaching

 We've seen that providing opportunities for practice and giving useful feedback to learners are essential components in the learning process.
 Learning to teach is no different.

+However, many people assume that teachers are born, not made.
+From politicians to researchers and teachers themselves, most reformers have designed systems to find and promote those who can teach and eliminate those who can't.
+As Elizabeth Green describes in *[Building a Better Teacher][worldcat-babt]*, though, that assumption is wrong, which is why educational reforms based on it have repeatedly failed.

+To assume that teaching is an "inherited" or innate skill is to take on a fixed mindset about teaching.
+A growth mindset believes that anyone can become a better teacher by the same methods we use to learn any subject -- reflective practice.
-Instructors develop teaching skill over time through practice and improve most when given feedback on their performance from other instructors who share their pedagogical model.
+More specifically, instructors develop teaching skill over time through practice and improve most when given feedback on their performance from other instructors who share their pedagogical model.

-This practice can be seen in a well-developed form in Japan.
+We know that teachers can learn how to teach because of research done on the Japanese method of jugyokenkyu or "lesson study."

 In the 1980s and 90s, an educational psychologist named James Stigler observed teachers in the US and Japan.
 In the [OECD's annual rankings][oecd-pisa] of countries' educational achievements, Japanese students routinely test near the top in reading, math and science, while